 To sum up, there’s a number of serious reasons to consider optimizing your website images — it’ll improve your load times, reduce consumed bandwidth, and significantly improve your visitor experience.
 This is important for reducing the bounce rate, improving conversion rate, and search engine ranking of your website.
 If you’re still not convinced, install one of the image optimizers, optimize your images, and check out how your website’s load score improves (you can check it here).
 That will directly impact your visitor experience and site statistics.

-- 10Web Image Optimizer is the rising star among its competitors.
-Currently, it has only 10,000 active installations but is growing very fast and sooner or later will catch up with the leaders.
+Ultimately, 10Web Image Optimizer is the rising star among its competitors.
+Currently, it has more than 30,000 active installations but is growing very fast and will soon catch up with the leaders.
 This plugin demonstrated much better results during the bulk optimization tests, both in compression rates and especially speed, which exceeded that of the competitors 20 to 60 times.